Say goodbye to your candles. Estée Lauder just designed a better way to make your home smell good

 But the important thing about this innovation is that Exuud can precisely control how much fragrance is released by controlling the airflow.
 It’s possible to program the device to change the airflow, which changes the intensity of the fragrance in the air.
 “With spray devices, like a Glade plug-in, you’re flooding the room with a burst of fragrance molecules,” says Killion.
 “But here, we can release airflow in a controlled way.”

 Breja believes that this is the way to overcome olfactory fatigue.
 By releasing fragrance at intervals, increasing then decreasing the volume of aromatic molecules in the air, our noses will not adapt to the scent.
-It’s important to note that this hasn’t been tested or verified by olfactory scientists; so far, he is basing this on anecdotal evidence.
+It’s important to note that this hasn’t been tested or verified by scientists; so far, he is basing this on anecdotal evidence.

-Dalton, the olfactory scientist, has not seen this system.
+Dalton, the olfactory scholar, has not seen this system.
 However, her research suggests that while changing the intensity of a fragrance may allow you to keep perceiving it over the short term, it is likely that our brains will filter out the scent over the long term.
 This is why people who deal with chemicals in factories or waste management are able to filter out these smells, even though their intensity changes over time.
 “The solution would be to change the fragrance every so often, so you can continue perceiving the scent,” Dalton says.

 From a luxury fragrance perspective, this technology appears to be much better at preserving the complexity of the scent.
 Since there is no heat involved, even the most volatile top notes remain intact.